 I'm trying to start a call-in radio show where students can ask science questions, so I went over to the neighbor's house to get a few sample ones for the pilot.
 They were as follows:

+Why are there mountains?
 When it rains, there are all these clouds.
 Are they in the sky?
+Why are there wild animals in the bush?
+Why do people exist?

 So after emptying most of the septic tank with buckets, the plumbers got drunk on sodabi and hopped on inside the tank to finish the job.
 I was going to yell at them for drinking while they worked but it occurred to me that I would probably have to do the same in order to do what they just did.